UNIVERSITY OF TORONTO

 Granted last 3 years: MASc 16, PhD 9

 HFES student chapter: yes

-Program: The program is research oriented, emphasizing both theoretical and practical issues.
+Program: The MASc and PhD programs are research oriented, emphasizing both theoretical and practical issues.
 Teaching covers a broad range of human factors issues and topics, whereas research typically focuses on cognitive and perceptual issues.
-Current research topics include user interface design, information management and retrieval, hypertext, multimedia, mobile computing, cognitive engineering, ecological interface design, design of human factors handbooks and the design process, supervisory control, teleoperation and control, augmented reality and virtual environments, 3D graphic and video displays, 6-degree-of-freedom control, air traffic control displays, eHealth innovations, HF issues in health care and other biomedical applications, especially endoscopic surgery.
+Current research topics include user interface design, healthcare ergonomics, social computing, mobile computing, cognitive engineering, ecological interface design, supervisory control, human-automation interaction, teleoperation and control, augmented reality and virtual environments, 3D graphic and video displays, 6-degree-of-freedom control, human adaptation to technology, in-vehicle system design, crash risk assessment, driver distraction mitigation, mine traffic operations, unmanned vehicle displays, air traffic control displays, eHealth innovations, HF issues in health care and other biomedical applications, especially surgery and anaesthesiology.
 Fundamental research is emphasized, but applied research is also carried out, with extensive support from industry and government, both national and international.
-The human factors research labs are also tied to and supported by a network of Centres of Excellence.

-Other: TOEFL 580 (or 237 on computer-based test), and TWE 4.0, MELAB 85, IELTS (academic) 7.0, other tests - see MIE Web site.
+Other: TOEFL 580 (or 94 on internet-based test), and TWE 4.0 (or 22 on writing/speaking), MELAB 85, IELTS (academic) 7.0, other tests - see School of Graduate Studies Web site.
 Industrial engineering or other engineering degree; computer science, psychology, with basic algebra, calculus, probability, and statistics; any other undergraduate degree with basic algebra, calculus, probability, and statistics.

 Work experience: medium